Read my opinions nobody asked for!

 fly

-Central Question: Do flies feel pain?
+Central Question: Do flies feel pain, and how?

 This is a hot question today in neuroscience, and I seek to answer this by identifying neural circuits that mediate pain-like behaviors in the fruit fly.